hepplerj/Dissertation/chapters/manuscript-ch3.md

 <!-- IDEA: Lets de-emphasize Terman; he's cited everywhere, by O'Mara, Findley,
 the celebratory works.
 The real work of building the Valley came from Terman, Alf Brandin, the Board of Trustees, and Colbert Coldwell (real estate advisor).
+The story of Terman's centrality seems to come from historical sources that give him credit.
+Not to undermine Terman, but that the process was more complicated than just Terman.
 -->

 ## Stanford University, Suburban Environmentalism, and the Battle of the Hills